luomus/species-challenge/README.md

     - draft challenges ✅
     - closed challenges ✅
     - edit link to each ✅
-    - statistics page of each
+    - statistics page of each ✅
-        - number of participants
+        - number of participants ✅
-        - number of those with >= 100 species
+        - number of those with >= 100 species ✅
-        - number of active participants (added species last 7 days)
+        - number of active participants (edited participation during last 7 days) ❌
 - Challenge creation page ✅
 - Challenge edit page ✅